Length - 34 cm

 For radiators with a gap of less than 7 cm, use brackets with magnets that slide in and out. (the “Narrow”)

-SpeedComforts with brackets can be placed under a single panel radiator (type 10 or 11).
-For this, self-adhesive metal support panels can be attached to the wall.
-This produces a support on the wall side for the magnets that slide in and out.
-Note: a gap of at least 5.5 cm between the back of the radiator and the wall is required.
+SpeedComforts with brackets can be placed under a single panel radiator (type 10 or 11). (the 'Single Plate') Note: a gap of at least 5.5 cm between the back of the radiator and the wall is required.

 Old panel radiators sometimes have no convection fins between the panels and are not very suitable.